aliasgar-analyst/Blinkit-Sales-Analysis/README.md

-# Blinkit Sales Analysis and Predictive Modeling
+# Blinkit Sales Analysis, SQL Insights and Predictive Modeling

 ## Objective
-To analyze Blinkit sales data to understand key factors influencing sales performance and to build a predictive model based on the same dataset.
+To analyze Blinkit sales data to understand key factors influencing sales performance, generate SQL-based business insights, and build a predictive model using the same dataset.

 ## Dataset
 The dataset contains information related to products, outlets, and sales metrics.